rafaelAmaralMario/social-metric-graphic/README.md

 # Social Metric Graphic

-Project in Node.Js and Vue.js that will display a Graphic getting the values from a Rest API.
+Project in Node.Js and Vue.js that will display a Graphic getting the values from a local file.

 ## Getting Started